kgrgpg/TFHBackend/README.md

 * `npx cdk diff`    compare deployed stack with current state
 * `npx cdk synth`   emits the synthesized CloudFormation template

+## Troubleshooting Guide

+* Deployment Issues: If you encounter issues during deployment with CDK, ensure that your AWS CLI is configured correctly and that you have the necessary permissions in your AWS account.

+* Runtime Errors: For any runtime errors, check the logs in AWS CloudWatch associated with your Lambda functions for detailed error messages.

+* Connectivity Issues: Ensure that your AWS services are in the same region and that there are no network ACLs or security groups blocking communication.

+* Lambda Timeouts: If Lambda functions timeout, consider increasing the timeout duration in your CDK script.

 ## Architecture